Columbus Truck Accident Lawyer

 The sooner an attorney can get involved, the more likely that these important pieces of evidence can be pursued.

-What Should I Do After a Trucking Accident?
+What Should I Do After Being Injured in a Semi-Truck Accident?

 In addition to contacting the police, you should take pictures at the scene of the accident and obtain contact information for any witnesses if possible.